informeddeno/week4-ai-assignment/README.md

-# Dennis Sila Muia-AI Student at IYF We Can Academy.
+# Dennis Sila Muia- * AI Student at IYF We Can Academy.*
 # week4-ai-assignment

 # Part 1: Data Foundations